onemikedelta/Accu-Chek-Performa-Nano-Code-Chip/README.md

 Note: If you insert black chip once, your device is not going to work with white chips anymore.

 Pinout
-(Place the chip pins are on the right hand side)
+(Place the chip pins on the right hand side)

 Upper 1: VCC
-2: Write Protect
+2: Write Protect (VCC = protected, GND = Not Protected)
 3: SCL
 4: SDA
 5: GND
 6: Not connected

 !!
 BE CAREFULL !!